nodejs/Release/README.md

 The Canary in the Gold Mine (CITGM) team maintains CITGM as one of the key sanity checks for releases.
-This team maintains the CITGM implementation and works to keep CITGM builds running and passing regularly.
+This team maintains the CITGM repository and works to keep CITGM builds running and passing regularly.

-## LTS Plan
+## Release Plan

 New semver-major releases of Node.js are cut from `master` every six months.
 New even-numbered versions (e.g. v6, v8, v10, etc) are cut in April.
 New